The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/comprehensive-guide-for-dnc-in-shadowbringers.md

 ## Shield Samba

-Shield Samba is a 120 second cooldown ability that provides a 10% damage reduction buff to all party members within a 20y radius around the Dancer for 15 seconds.
+Shield Samba is a 120 second cooldown ability that provides a 10% damage reduction buff to all party members within a 20 yalm radius around the Dancer for 15 seconds.
 The best time to use this ability would be for raid wide AoE damage.
 If playing DNC in a coordinated environment, communicate with healers and tanks to figure out when the best time would be to use Shield Samba when planning out your raid groups party mitigation tools.
 Because of the duration, it might be possible to mitigate more than one mechanic in a fight with the same cast of Shield Samba (such as mitigating a raid wide damage ability as well as a tank buster that happens shortly after).
-Sometimes the timing is tight but doable where you use Shield Samba near the end of the cast of a Boss’ action to also hit a later mechanic.
+Sometimes the timing is tight but doable where you use Shield Samba near the end of the cast of a Boss’s action to also hit a later mechanic.

 This ability does not stack with BRD’s Troubadour or MCH’s Tactician (both of which have the same effects of 10% damage reduction for 15 seconds on a 120 second cooldown).
 However, one key thing to point out about Shield Samba is that it cannot be used while you are dancing.
 If you are trying to time Shield Samba at a precise time to cover a specific mechanic, it may be difficult to get the precise GCD for the cast you want if you are doing a dance during this time.

 ## Curing Waltz

-Curing Waltz does a very small AoE heal on you and everyone in a 3y radius of you.
+Curing Waltz does a very small AoE heal on you and everyone in a three yalm radius of you.
 Additionally, this AoE heal will be duplicated on whoever is your Dance Partner.
-If you stand directly on top of your Dance Partner when you use Curing Waltz, both you and your Dance Partner as well as anyone standing in that radius will be hit by 2 instances of the heal.
+If you stand directly on top of your Dance Partner when you use Curing Waltz, both you and your Dance Partner as well as anyone standing in that radius will be hit by two instances of the heal.
 At current BiS in patch 5.25, getting hit by both heals does somewhere between 17k and 18k altogether.
 This is effectively the same amount of healing done by a non-crit Indomitability from a SCH.
 Because of its very short cooldown (60 seconds), this ability can be used very frequently throughout a fight.
 It pairs well with topping the party off before or after raid wide damage occurs.
 However, if you are at a part of the fight where there is little raid wide damage, you can consider running on top of the tank (if it is safe to do so) and casting it on them to give them a very small, free spot heal.
 Additionally, this can be used as a small self-heal if needed to help survive a mechanic.

 ## Improvisation

-In addition to generating esprit, Improvisation provides a 10% healing increase buff to party members in range.
-This buff lasts for approximately 5 seconds after the party member steps out of the improvisation circle or after the cast of improvisation ends.
-Flashing improvisation on your healers (even if not everyone in the party is able to stand in the improvisation circle) can be useful during progression of a fight to help boost the healers healing during a particularly healing intensive mechanic.
+In addition to generating Esprit, Improvisation provides a 10% healing increase buff to party members in range.
+This buff lasts for approximately five seconds after the party member steps out of the Improvisation circle or after the cast of Improvisation ends.
+Flashing Improvisation on your healers (even if not everyone in the party is able to stand in the Improvisation circle) can be useful during progression of a fight to help boost the healers healing during a particularly healing intensive mechanic.

 ## Head Graze